+Billy Porter and Pentatonix's 'Oh, What a Beautiful Morning'

-Billy Porter and Pentatonix Breath New Life Into ‘Oh, What a Beautiful Morning’
+Billy Porter and Pentatonix Breathe New Life Into 'Oh, What a Beautiful Morning'

+Billy Porter is breathing new life into the songbook of iconic American composer Richard Rodgers — and PEOPLE has the first listen of his collaboration with Pentatonix

-Grammy and Tony winner Billy Porter is breathing new life into the songbook of one of America’s most iconic composers — and he’s invited some very special friends along for the journey.
+Grammy and Tony winner Billy Porter is infusing his soulful style into the songbook of one of America’s most iconic composers — and he’s invited some very special friends along for the journey.

 The 47-year-old singer and actor, known for his award-winning role in Broadway’s Kinky Boots, is teaming up with greats like India.Arie, Deborah Cox, Todrick Hall and more on his fourth studio album — Billy Porter Presents the Soul of Richard Rodgers (out Friday).